dpguthrie/braintrust-trace-embed-demo/README.md

 ### Security

-The Braintrust middleware handles API key authentication securely:

-1. The `api_key` query parameter is intercepted by Braintrust's middleware
-2. A cryptographically signed token is generated using HMAC-SHA256
-3. The API key is removed from the URL for security
-4. The signed token is passed in the `x-braintrust-url-api-key` header

-Trace pages specifically allow iframe embedding by skipping restrictive security headers (X-Frame-Options, CSP frame-ancestors).
+Braintrust handles API key authentication securely when embedding trace viewers.
+The API key is passed via query parameters and processed server-side to ensure secure access to your traces while allowing iframe embedding.

 ## Technical Architecture